Group gradations on Leavitt path algebras: Graded rings

 (iii)$\Rightarrow$(i): This is immediate. \end{proof}

 Following Cohen and Montgomery \cite{CM1984}, and Lundstr\"{o}m and \"{O}inert \cite{OL2012}, we make the following definition.

-\begin{defn} We say that the gradation on $S$ is \emph{right non-degenerate} (resp. \emph{left non-degenerate}) if for each $g \in G$ and each non-zero $s \in S_g$, the relation $s S_{g^{-1}} \neq \{ 0 \}$ (resp. $S_{g^{-1}} s \neq \{ 0 \})$ holds.
+\begin{defn} The gradation on $S$ is said to be \emph{right non-degenerate} (resp. \emph{left non-degenerate}) if for each $g \in G$ and each non-zero $s \in S_g$, the relation $s S_{g^{-1}} \neq \{ 0 \}$ (resp. $S_{g^{-1}} s \neq \{ 0 \})$ holds.
 If the gradation on $S$ is right (resp. left) non-degenerate, then $S$ is said to be a \emph{right (resp. left) non-degenerately $G$-graded ring}. \end{defn}

 Now we define a strengthening of non-degenerate gradations.